SydneyJavaMeetup/meetup-12-reactive-java/README.md

 Ethos, vibe
 * openness
 * inclusiveness
-* learning
+* learning through code, the meetup is organised by coders for coders, with a focus on practical skills and real experiences
-* no experts, we're a community of peers rather than a mixture of experts and novices
+* no experts, we're a community of peers all learning together
 * supportiveness, we're here for each other

 ### Job Shouts